patrikspiess/demo_patrikspiess/README.md

         > Project release []:
         > Project language [en]:

-Building the documentation is then possible with:
+Building the documentation from the projects root folder (one level above docs) is then possible with:

-    poetry run sphinx-build -b html source build
+    poetry run sphinx-build -b html docs/source docs/build

 I do not use the option to build the documentation with `poetry run make html` as I prefer to do everything with poetry. therefore I added a tox env for creating the documentation:

-    poetry run tox -e doc
+    poetry run tox -e docs

 ## readthedocs Configuration